narcisneacsu194/stock-price-checker/README.md

    - If the user doesn't provide any query parameter with the name *stock*, then the following message will be returned, with a status code of 400:
-   **You need to provide a stock query param (i.e "goog")**
+   **"You need to provide a stock query param (i.e "goog")"**

    - If one or both of the provided *stock* query parameters contain a symbol that does not belong to any company from the stock market, then the following message will be returned to the user, with a status code of 400:
-   **Symbol 'msff' doesn't belong to any company.
-Please try again!**.
+   **"Symbol 'msff' doesn't belong to any company.
+Please try again!"**.
 The "msff" symbol is just an example.

    - One thing to be mentioned is that the microservice uses a free version of the *Alpha Vantage* Stock API.
 So you can only get a maximum of 5 different stock prices per minute.
-If the user of the microservice tries to get more than that in a minute, the following message will be returned: **Thank you for using Alpha Vantage!
+If the user of the microservice tries to get more than that in a minute, the following message will be returned: **"Thank you for using Alpha Vantage!
 Our standard API call frequency is 5 calls per minute and 500 calls per day.
-Please visit https://www.alphavantage.co/premium/ if you would like to target a higher API call frequency.**
+Please visit https://www.alphavantage.co/premium/ if you would like to target a higher API call frequency."**

 ## Getting Started